epfl-dias/dcds-rosti/README.md

+# Declarative Concurrent Data Structures (DCDS)

-Currently is a c++20 project and effectively depends on pelago to use a modern clang on DIAS servers.
+Currently, is a c++20 project and effectively depends on pelago to use a modern clang on DIAS servers.